Proportional Justified Representation: Preliminaries

-PAV and RAV were defined by \citeauthor{Thie95a}~\shortcite{Thie95a}.
-The Monroe rule was proposed by Monroe~\shortcite{Monr95a} and Greedy Monroe is due to \citeauthor{SFS13a}~\shortcite{SFS13a} (\citeauthor{SFS13a} define this rule for the setting where ballots are rankings of the candidates; we adapt their definition to approval ballots).
-For PAV and Monroe finding a winning committee is NP-hard \cite{AGG+14a,procaccia:complex}, whereas for RAV and Greedy Monroe winning committees can be computed in polynomial time; in fact, RAV and Greedy Monroe were originally proposed as approximation algorithms for PAV and Monroe, respectively.
+Thiele rules and their sequential variants (and in particular PAV and Seq-PAV) were defined by \citeauthor{Thie95a}~\cite{Thie95a}.
+The Monroe rule was proposed by Monroe~\cite{Monr95a}.
+Greedy Monroe is due to \citeauthor{SFS15}~\cite{SFS15} (more precisely, \citeauthor{SFS15} define this rule for the setting where ballots are rankings of the candidates; we adapt their definition to approval ballots).
+For PAV and Monroe finding a winning committee is NP-hard \cite{AGG+14a,procaccia:complex}, whereas for Seq-PAV and Greedy Monroe winning committees can be computed in polynomial time; in fact, Seq-PAV and Greedy Monroe were originally proposed as approximation algorithms for PAV and Monroe, respectively.

-Under each of the rules we consider, there may be more than one winning committee.
-In what follows, we assume that all ties are broken in some deterministic way; none of our results depends on the tie-breaking rule.